nicdgonzalez/dotfiles/nvim/README.md

 # Neovim Configuration

+My setup keeps things simple yet functional, with quality-of-life improvements that preserve the core Neovim feel.
+If you’re familiar with Vim or Neovim, you’ll find it easy to use.

 ![Screenshot of Neovim open to showcase this configuration's appearance](./assets/readme-screenshot.png)

-As my go-to programming editor, I've tailored my Neovim setup to strike a balance between simplicity and functionality.
-While it's not a barebones configuration, I gravitate towards quality-of-life plugins that enhance the overall experience without changing the core feel of Neovim.

-If you know your way around Neovim, this configuration should be easy to adopt.

 ## 📦 Installation